Sauceke/LoveMachine/docs/README.md

   default).
 - **Resume Key Binding:** Sets the keystroke for deactivating the kill switch (F8 by default).

-### Stroker Settings

-- **Stroke Length Realism:** How much the stroke length should match the animation.
-0% means every stroke will use the full available length.
-100% means every stroke will be scaled to its in-game length.
-- **Hard Sex Intensity:** How fast your stroker will fall during hard sex animations.
-100% is twice as fast as 0%.
-I'm not responsible for any injuries that may occur due to the use of LoveMachine.
-- **Orgasm Depth:** The position of the stroker during orgasm.
-- **Orgasm Shaking Frequency:** How many strokes to do per second during orgasm.

-### Rotator Settings

-- **Rotation Speed Ratio:** The speed ratio for rotation.
-0% is no rotation, 100% is full speed rotation.
-Default is 50%.
-- **Rotation Direction Change Chance:** The direction of rotation changes with the probability of this setting.
-Default is 30%.

 ### Oscillation Settings

 - **RPM limit:** Maximum allowed rotations per minute for any device.
 Default is 300.

 ### Pressure Settings

-- **Enable Pressure Control:** Whether to use the pressure feature of this device.
-On by default.
+- **Intensity Mode:** What to decide the pressure based on.
+  - **Cycle:** Gradually increase and decrease over a fixed duration (determined by the Intensity Cycle Length).
+  - **Stroke Length:** Match to the in-game stroking length (longer strokes in game = more pressure IRL).
+  - **Stroke Speed:** Match to the in-game stroking speed (faster in game = more pressure IRL).
-- **Pressure Mode:** Determines how the pressure will be set.
+- **Intensity Scale:** How much the pressure should be affected by the Intensity Mode.
+- **Intensity Cycle Length (seconds):** The duration of a cycle if the Intensity Mode is set to Cycle.

+### Rotator Settings

+- **Intensity Mode:** What to decide the rotation speed based on.
+  - **Cycle:** Gradually increase and decrease over a fixed duration (determined by the Intensity Cycle Length).
+  - **Stroke Length:** Match to the in-game stroking length (longer strokes in game = faster IRL).
+  - **Stroke Speed:** Match to the in-game stroking speed (faster in game = faster IRL).
+- **Intensity Scale:** How much the rotation speed should be affected by the Intensity Mode.
+- **Intensity Cycle Length (seconds):** The duration of a cycle if the Intensity Mode is set to Cycle.
+- **Rotation Direction Change Chance:** The direction of rotation changes with the probability of this setting.
+Default is 30%.

+### Stroker Settings

+- **Intensity Mode:** What to decide the stroking length based on.
+  - **Cycle:** Gradually increase and decrease over a fixed duration (determined by the Intensity Cycle Length).
+  - **Stroke Length:** Match to the in-game stroking length (longer strokes in game = longer strokes IRL).
+  - **Stroke Speed:** Match to the in-game stroking speed (faster in game = longer strokes IRL).
+- **Intensity Scale:** How much the stroking length should be affected by the Intensity Mode.
+- **Intensity Cycle Length (seconds):** The duration of a cycle if the Intensity Mode is set to Cycle.
+- **Hard Sex Intensity:** How fast your stroker will fall during hard sex animations.
+100% is twice as fast as 0%.

+### Vibrator Settings

+- **Intensity Mode:** What to decide the top vibration strength based on.
-  - **Cycle:** Gradually build up and release pressure over a fixed duration.
+  - **Cycle:** Gradually increase and decrease over a fixed duration (determined by the Intensity Cycle Length).
-  - **Stroke Length:** Longer strokes = more pressure.
+  - **Stroke Length:** Match to the in-game stroking length (longer strokes in game = more vibration IRL).
-  - **Stroke Speed:** Faster strokes = more pressure.
+  - **Stroke Speed:** Match to the in-game stroking speed (faster in game = more vibration IRL).
+- **Intensity Scale:** How much the top vibration strength should be affected by the Intensity Mode.
-- **Pressure Cycle Length (seconds):** If the Pressure Mode is set to Cycle, determines the length of a buildup-release cycle in seconds.
+- **Intensity Cycle Length (seconds):** The duration of a cycle if the Intensity Mode is set to Cycle.

 ## Contributing